Skip to content

 value = config.get_string("/modules", key, "unknown")

-log("THe module %s is %s"%(key, value))
+log("The module %s is %s" % (key, value))

 def init(plugin_id, plugin_alias, script_alias):